maykaltenev/shazam-bootstrap-clone/README.md

 ### About Project

-This is a clone of the Shazam Webpage created with the Bootstrap framework.
+This is a clone of the Shazam Web page created with the Bootstrap framework.
 The page contain only the navbar, the top main part and the footer of the page.
 <br>

 ##### Developed With